2014 CONTINENTAL TIRE LAS VEGAS INVITATIONAL

 Always one of the top early season tournaments of the college basketball season, the past champions of the Continental Tire Las Vegas Invitational reads like a “Who’s Who” of college basketball: Illinois (2005), Kansas (2006 and 2010), North Carolina (2007), Kentucky (2008) and Oklahoma State (2009).
 In the 2011 title game, UNLV upset #1 North Carolina 90-80.
-The 2012 tourney was won by 21st-ranked Creighton, who defeated Arizona State 87-73 in the championship game.
+The 2012 tourney was won by Creighton and last year UCLA was the 2013 Champion.

 Each team will play four games in the Invitational – the first two at on-campus sites and the final two rounds at the Orleans Arena November 27-28.
 Hosting more than 200 events each year, the Orleans Arena is located just west of the Las Vegas strip and was recently named the #1 mid-size arena in the USA by Venues Today magazine.